Photo by welcomia via Canva.com

 Life Insurance

-Your life insurance choices post-retirement likely will change dramatically.
-If you depend on the military’s SGLI for coverage, you’ll need a pro’s advice on switching to a different policy.
+Your life insurance choices post-retirement will likely change dramatically.
+If you depend on the military’s SGLI for coverage, you’ll need a pro’s advice on switching to a different policy regardless of whether the military or an outside company offers it.
 Your new coverage could be costly if you don’t prepare well in advance.
 You should factor the costs into your overall financial plan regardless of where you buy the new insurance.

 Taxes

 For more tax information and a list of the best places to live post-retirement, read Where Should You Live After Military Retirement?
-Tips for Starting Your Home Buying Search and Top 10 Best U.S. Cities for Veterans.
+Tips for Starting Your Home Buying Search and Top Veteran-Friendly Cities in the U.S.

 Buying a Home After Military Retirement